stoat-dev/stoat-action/docs/docs/tutorials/static-hosting.md

   if: always()
 ```

-Note that you usually want to run the Stoat actin even if prior build steps fail.
-Let's say you want to upload test reports, those build outputs would be most useful when the GitHub step for testing fails.
+Note that you usually want to run the Stoat action even if prior build steps fail.
+For example, if you want to upload test reports, those build outputs would be most useful when the GitHub step for testing fails.

 To view an example for actual build output, check out our [examples repo](https://github.com/stoat-dev/examples/blob/a0fcc04/.github/workflows/backend.yaml#L33-L35).